centaurus22/game-of-life-dart/README.md

 # game-of-life-dart

-My goal is to create an extended version of Conway's Game of Live in the Dart programming language as a demo project.
+My goal is to create an extended version of Conway's Game of Live in the Dart programming language as a terminal based application.

 Currently the entities are already created.

 ## Goals
 * Learn Dart :)